derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 Our Bitcoin developers have turned what would have been an ocean of possible nodes to choose from into a small pond because they didn’t not think far enough into the future.
 And they say they are more secure!

-They do not see that the more economic actors in a network, the stronger that network will be.
+They do not see that the more economic actors in a network, the stronger that network will be, and that more people means more nodes, even if those nodes cost more.

 ## Third order effects